 His lawyers repeatedly emphasized that Noriega had been awarded the Legion d'honneur, a highly prestigious national award.

 U.S. Secretary of State Hillary Clinton cleared the way for Noriega to be sent to France in April after he spent more than 20 years in a U.S. federal prison.
 The extradition came as a shock to the Miami, Florida, attorneys who have defended Noriega for more than 20 years.

-Noriega and his attorneys had argued that the United States was violating the Geneva Convention by not sending him back to Panama, where he was seized by U.S. troops after the United States invaded that country in 1989.
+For the previous two and a half years, Noriega and his attorneys had argued that the United States was violating the Geneva Convention by not sending him back to Panama, where he was seized by U.S. troops after the United States invaded Panama in 1989.